Gohla/pie/tutorial/src/2_top_down/index.md

 Similarly, we can employ stamps for task dependencies as well by stamping the output of a task.

-Before we start coding, let's sketch the outline of the solution — we will:

-* Extend `Context` with a way to for tasks to register file dependencies.
-  * Implement file system utility functions in module `fs`.
-  * Make `NonIncrementalContext` compatible with the extension to `Context`.
-* Implement a `TopDownContext` that does incremental building.
-  * Implement file and task output stamps.
-  * Extend `Context` to support stampers when creating dependencies.
-  * Implement file and task dependencies.
-  * Implement `Store` that keeps track of the dependency graph.
-* Write tests for `TopDownContext` to confirm that it is sound and incremental.
-  * Implement a `Tracker` that can track build events, so we can assert whether a task has executed or not to test incrementality.
+First, we will start by adding file dependencies.

 ## Adding File Dependencies

-To support file dependencies, add a method to the `Context` trait in `src/lib.rs`:
+To support file dependencies, add a method to the `Context` trait in `pie/src/lib.rs`:

 ```rust,customdiff
 {{#include ../../gen/2_top_down/0_require_file/a_context.rs.diff:4:}}